 To help avoid spreading the infection: Wash your hands often and thoroughly.
 Make sure you wash under your fingernails where bacteria can hide.
 It is important to wash your hands after touching an infected area of your body.Avoid contact with newborn babies.Stay home until you have had treatment for 24 hours.Do not handle food at home until you have had treatment for at least 24 hours.If you work in the food service industry, ask your doctor when it is safe for you to return to work.

-Prevention of impetigo involves good personal hygiene.
-The following tips can help: Bathe daily with soap and water.Wash your face, hands, and hair regularly.If caring for someone with impetigo, be sure to wash your hands each time you touch the person.Do not share towels, clothes, or sheets.
+Prevention of impetigo involves good personal hygiene: Bathe daily with soap and water.Wash your face, hands, and hair regularly.If caring for someone with impetigo, be sure to wash your hands each time you touch the person.Do not share towels, clothes, or sheets.
 Keep fingernails short and clean.Change and wash clothing often.Do not let your children play or have close contact with someone who may have impetigo.Wash wounds, such as cuts, scratches, or insect bites, with soap and water.
 Consider applying a small amount of antibiotic ointment.
 Cover the wound with a bandage.

 Impetigo.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated December 15, 2014.
 Accessed January 12, 2015.

 Koning S, van der Wouden JC, Chosidow O, et al. Efficacy and safety of retapamulin ointment as treatment of impetigo: randomized double-blind multicentre placebo-controlled trial.

 Impetigo fact sheet.
 Maryland Department of Health and Mental Hygiene website.
 Available at:

 http://ideha.dhmh.md.gov/IDEHASharedDocuments/impetigo.pdf.
 Updated April 2008.
 Accessed January 12, 2015.